Skip to main content

 You can feast your eyes on the entirety of Sekiheki from the sea.

-In spring 2023, Chiburijima Tourism Association introduced sea kayaking to their menu.
-There are also plans to increase the number of e-bike tours.
+In spring 2023, Chiburijima Tourism Association introduced sea kayaking to their tours.
+There are also plans to increase the number of e-bike tours that visit scenic spots, temples and shrines.

 Until now, it has been said that sightseeing in Chibu is visiting Sekiheki and Mt.
 Akahage.
-Picturesque and impressive, it is true that these two are crucial to Chibu’s tourism.
+Both are picturesque and impressive, it is true that these two are crucial to Chibu’s tourism.
 However, the island has more to offer.
-David emphasises that he wants to change this traditional pattern of tourism.
+David emphasizes that he wants to change this traditional pattern of tourism.

-“I want to know more about the plants on the islands, and add more marine activities to my portfolio.
+“I want to know more about the plants on the islands such as the flowers of Oki, and I want to increase the variety of marine activities.
 There are many things I want to do to boost customer satisfaction.
 We don’t receive as many tourists compared to other major tourist destinations such as Tokyo and Kyoto.
 But this is also the reason why I want to treat each of our customers wholeheartedly and with care.”

 David’s admiration for Japanese culture, starting with Bushido, and his love for the island gave birth to his unique hospitality style.
 Be sure to visit Chiburijima Island and meet David!